Course Code: GES227

 Darlene Lawrence is an academic coach and childcare and education instructor with five years of experience.
 She holds a bachelor's degree in business administration and a master's degree in teaching.

 A high school diploma or GED is a prerequisite for this course.
-If you do not have a high school diploma or GED, we recommend the High School Diploma With Certified Protection Officer Training course.
+If you do not have a high school diploma or GED, you may want to consider taking the High School Diploma With Certified Protection Officer Training course.